betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatAreCseSwRequirements.md

 In CSE, software requirements typically arise out of the needs of users to perform some computational operation.
-For example, given a software package to model the [Heat Equation](https://en.wikipedia.org/wiki/Heat_equation), users may *require* that the package support anisotropic thermally conductive media.
+For example, given a software package to model the [Heat Equation](https://en.wikipedia.org/wiki/Heat_equation), users may *require* that the package support anisotropic thermally conductive media or that it support strong scaling of the homogenous

+For software developers, requirements are necessary to understand the capabilities their software must meet.
+For software users, requirements are necessary

 why need them?